 Students can be administratively withdrawn from the College for not attending class.
 In order to remain compliant with the U.S. Department of Education regulations, the College has an attendance requirement to which each student must adhere.
 Absences are counted from the first scheduled class meeting after students are enrolled.
 Students who have not attended as of the 14th day of course instruction can be administratively withdrawn from the College and the student's Financial Aid will be revoked.
-Students who do not continue attending class prior to the end of the 9th week of courses can be administratively withdrawn from the college and the student.
+Students who do not continue attending class prior to the end of the 9th week of courses can be administratively withdrawn from the college and the student's financial aid will be adjusted.